alicekellings/Sidebuzcom/src/content/blog/60-positive-affirmations-for-women-that-will-change-your-life.md

 ## The Importance of Practicing Positive Affirmations for Women

 It’s normal to experience doubt in those moments when you tell yourself something that feels deeply untrue.
-For example, on a day when nothing seems to be going right, your hair’s doing all sorts of funky things, and a zit decided to show up out of nowhere, it can feel inauthentic to say “I experience beauty from within.”
+For example, on a day when nothing seems to be going right, your hair’s doing all sorts of funky things, and a zit decided to show up out of nowhere, it can feel inauthentic to say “I experience beauty from within.�?

 > When we practice positive affirmations daily, we not only share kind and loving words with ourselves, but we start to believe them.

 My advice? *Feel it!* Then take a step back, and ask yourself where those emotions are coming from.
 Is it a feeling of inner doubt or of comparison?
 Or perhaps it’s motivated by something someone said to you in the past.
 The point is that when we look deeper into our self-limiting beliefs, we begin to see the faults in these stories we’ve told ourselves.
-We see how we’ve kept ourselves from stepping into the truth of who we really are—*lovely and full of light*.
+We see how we’ve kept ourselves from stepping into the truth of who we really are�?lovely and full of light*.

 When we practice positive affirmations daily, we not only share kind and loving words with ourselves, but we start to believe them.
 While you may not experience an epiphany from any of the positive affirmations below, I will say this: with practice comes promise.